Marvin510/ChicagoSpeedViolations/README.md

 # The making process of visualization #2

 ## The city of Chicago is divided into 50 wards, each with 1 representative.
 Out of the 50 there is one not controlled by democrats or Republicans and it is the one with the highest violations.
-The Ward with the only Independent Representative has the highest amount of Violations.
+## The Ward with the only Independent Representative has the highest amount of Violations.

 While researching the zip code issue from the original data set I came to realize that I did not understand the meaning of the Wards.

 I turned to Wikipedia and found data on wards and how each has a political representative. ("Chicago City Council", 2019)

-Quickly realize that the City of Chicago has a democratic majority and it would be interesting to see if Wards ran by other parties differed from democrats.
+Quickly realized that the City of Chicago has a democratic majority and it would be interesting to see if Wards ran by other parties differed from democrats.

 At first, I plotted zip codes which required me to download another Data set called Ward Offices. ("Ward Offices | City of Chicago | Data Portal")